jca41/sb-user-hide/README.md

 3. Go to `chrome://extensions/` and enable "Developer Mode"
 4. Click "Load unpacked" and select the extension folder

+### Install later updates

+If there's an update on the code, like a bug fix, please go ahead and reinstall the extension.

 ## How to Use

 There's 3 settings available.